 You can create choice activities for before, during and after reading to highlight reading strategies, content understanding and multiple intelligences.
 Whether in the form of a Bingo board or a Think-Tac-Toe, choice in the classroom empowers students, while at the same time adheres to learning goals.
 When students are able to select choices that most appeal to them and that they’re comfortable completing, they can master the activity and move on to more challenging activities.

 3. Quest-based learning adventures

 This approach to learning connects game mechanics with content objectives to promote learning and deepen student understanding.
-Through gamification, you can transform literacy instruction into a game with creativity, collaboration and play while still meeting Common Core State Standards and ISTE Standards for Students.
+Through gamification, you can transform literacy instruction into a game with creativity, collaboration and play while addressing the ISTE ISTE Standards for Students.

 Exactly how you bring games and game playing into the classroom is really a matter of thinking creatively and playfully about what you already do.
 For example, you could tie assignments to point values and badges that students could then use to unlock privileges, such as a homework pass or preferential seating.

 As with choice menus, students would choose which assignments to complete and when, but with the aim of collecting as many points as possible or a “literacy champion” selection of badges.
 Alternately, you could organize an overarching mission in which assignments are like a sequence of game levels.
 Students would need to successfully complete each assignment in order to “rank up” to the next and eventually complete all the required material.

 4. Digital reading platforms